How to review specs and raise issues

 Copy over the information in the issue description to the bugzilla/github description, incorporating any changes that arise out of discussions with the i18n WG.

-Also remove the 'pending' label from the issue.
+Remove the from the issue. label

 - Create an email and copy over the information in the issue description to the body of the email, incorporating any changes that arise out of discussions with the i18n WG.